pchiorean/Indentz/docs/README.md

 After which:

-* **`DocCleanup.jsx`** cleans up unused swatches/layers/pages, unlocks all items, resets their scaling to 100%, removes all guides.
+* **`DocCleanup.jsx`** cleans up unused swatches/layers/pages, unlocks all items, resets their scaling to 100% & removes all guides.

-* **`DocDefaults.jsx`** creates some swatches & layers, merges similar layers, replaces some missing or unwanted fonts, and sets the page geometry from the filename.
+* **`DocDefaults.jsx`** creates some swatches & layers, replaces some missing or unwanted fonts (it runs `CleanupFonts.jsx`), and sets the page geometry from the filename (it runs `PageSizeFromFilename.jsx`).

   ![Swatches & layers](img/docdefaults.png)

-  The script merges several similar layers, as follows:
+  The script also merges several similar layers, as follows:

   Layer | Merged to
   :--- | :---